-How Secondhand Smoke Can Harm Adults, Children and Pets
+Secondhand Smoke Can Harm Adults, Children & Pets

-Secondhand smoke has never been something that people typically enjoy, and the dangers of breathing in secondhand smoke have gotten more attention over the years.
-Delving into secondhand smoke facts in more detail, however, truly helps explain just how dangerous this threat is — and why, if you’re a smoker, you should consider putting down that pack for good (if not just for you, then for those around you).
+The dangers of breathing in secondhand smoke have gotten more attention over the years, but according to the Centers for Disease Control and Prevention (CDC) in February, 2015, 58 million nonsmokers in the United States are still exposed to secondhand smoke.
+Delving into secondhand smoke facts in more detail truly helps explain just how dangerous this threat isand why, if you’re a smoker, you should consider putting down that pack for good (if not just for you, then for those around you).

 What Is Secondhand Smoke?

 While some secondhand smoke facts are well known, others are not.
 Many people don’t realize that secondhand smoke refers not only to the smoke that wafts from the end of a burning cigarette, but also the smoke that is breathed out by the smoker.
-This smoke is not only unpleasant to be around, but it can directly cause life-threatening illnesses in some cases.
+This smoke is not only unpleasant to be around, but it can directly cause life-threatening illnesses.

 The Effects of Secondhand Smoke on Adults